-Abigail Cipparone is an office manager and legal assistant with the firm.
-She graduated from Yale in 2019 with a B.A. in Ethnicity, Race, and Migration.
+Abigail Cipparone graduated from Yale in 2019 with a B.A. in Ethnicity, Race, and Migration.
 As an intern at the ACLU, she researched the Customs and Border Patrol’s implementation of the Muslim Ban and worked on Hamama v.
 Adduci, a suit (on which she later wrote her senior thesis) concerning the detention of Iraqi Chaldean Christian immigrants.
 Abigail was also part of a journalism team that traveled with Pulitzer-Prize winning journalist Jake Halpern to Lesbos, Greece, where she used her Arabic-language skills to interview refugees living in three camps for an article in The New Yorker.

-Hilda M. Jordan is an office manager and legal assistant with the firm.
-She graduated cum laude from Harvard in 2019 with a Bachelor’s degree in Philosophy and African American Studies.
-She previously served as a research intern for the Harvard Law Review and worked as a research partner to Professor Martha Minow, where she researched the role of forgiveness in the justice system for Professor Minow’s book When Should the Law Forgive?
+Hilda M. Jordan graduated cum laude from Harvard in 2019 with a bachelor’s degree in Philosophy and African American Studies.
+She previously served as a research intern for the Harvard Law Review, interned at a small civil rights firm, and worked as a research partner to Professor Martha Minow, where she researched the role of forgiveness in the justice system for Professor Minow’s book When Should the Law Forgive?
 (2019).
-After graduating, Hilda was awarded the Michael C. Rockefeller fellowship to study how the symbolic folkloric dances contribute to a pluralistic multi-ethnic national identity in Panama.
+After graduating, Hilda was awarded the Michael C. Rockefeller fellowship to study in Panama.

-Stephanie Garlock was the firm’s office manager and legal assistant through the summer of 2017 and is now a third-year student at Yale Law School.
-She completed summer internships at Alaska Legal Services Corporation and Public Citizen Litigation Group and will clerk after graduation for Judge Pamela Harris on the Fourth Circuit.
+Stephanie Garlock was the firm’s office manager and legal assistant through the summer of 2017 and graduated from Yale Law School in 2020.
+She completed summer internships at Alaska Legal Services Corporation and Public Citizen Litigation Group and will clerk for Judge Pamela Harris on the Fourth Circuit.
 Before joining Gupta Wessler, Steph was an Editorial Fellow at The Atlantic and a staff writer at Harvard Magazine.
 She received her B.A. in History, magna cum laude and Phi Beta Kappa, from Harvard, where she was an editor of the Harvard Crimson and wrote her senior honors thesis on school busing and integration in Montgomery County, Maryland, where she grew up.